 Buck Creek Trail is a 4 mile moderately trafficked out and back trail located near White Salmon, Washington that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until June.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until June.

 The 1 star is for the waterfall, which is pretty despite being 15 feet tall.
 The rest of the hike is underwhelming (to put it lightly).
 To make matters worse, the understory is mostly small downed trees and there are no highlights at all on the hike of any kind other than the waterfall.
 The road in to the trailhead is narrow and muddy this time of year as well.
 And to top matters off, this is a Discovery Pass site despite the unstocked bathroom and empty registration card box.